rng-guy/NFSMWBartender/README.txt

  • the internal cooldown for non-Strategy roadblock requests,
  • the internal cooldown for Strategy requests,
  • what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
- • what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs),
+ • what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and
- • what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen), and
+ • what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen).
- • below what player speed HeavyStrategy 3 spawns stop their ramming attempts and flee.

-The "Basic" feature set FIXES SEVEN BUGS:
+The "Basic" feature set FIXES SEVEN BUGS / ISSUES:
  • helicopter icons on the mini-map no longer flicker on and off randomly,
  • helicopters no longer cast static shadows (like cars do) with incorrect placements,
  • active roadblocks in pursuits no longer prevent new HeavyStrategy 3 requests,